kailash-manasarovar/statement/docs/timeline/2025/april.md

 ## Deso

-- Deso was a bonafide miracle of Love.
+- Deso was a bonafide miracle of Love and Light.
-- On Saturday 12th April, I create a DESO account for Forg: the world-saving lucky frog that can't spell.
+- On Saturday 12th April, I create a DESO account for *Forg*, the world-saving lucky frog that can't spell.

 ![DESO first post](../../content/images/deso/first-post.png)